 The best sweet potato casserole I ever had!
 If you’re a fan of this iconic Thanksgiving recipe, you must give this version a try!
 I make my casserole with lightly sweetened sweet potatoes and a crunchy brown sugar, butter and pecan topping that turns crunchy after baking!
 The finishing touch is the homemade marshmallow topping!
 This meringue is so light and fluffy and perfectly complements the sweet potatoes!
 Make sure to add this amazing Thanksgiving dish to your family dinner!

-Watch my YouTube video for step-by-step instructions!
+Watch my YouTube sweet potato casserole video tutorial for step-by-step instructions!
 Want to receive new recipe emails in your inbox?
-Make sure to subscribe to my website and my YouTube channel and turn on notifications!
+Make sure to subscribe to my website email list and my YouTube channel and turn on notifications!

 Ingredients for Sweet Potato Casserole

 Here are the main ingredients you’ll need for this recipe:

 - Sweet Potatoes: large, orange sweet potatoes work best for this recipe.

 - Brown Sugar: the potatoes are sweetened with brown sugar and topped with a brown sugar topping.

 - Butter: both salted and unsalted butter will work great for this recipe.

 - Pecans: used for the brown butter topping

 - Eggs: eggs are added into the mashed sweet potatoes to make the mixture more rich and creamy.

 - Egg Whites: for making the homemade meringue topping!